learn-co-curriculum/java-char-string-intro/README.md

    Since it is an array, we can
    change the element at a particular position in the array.
 For example, we can reassign the first element as `grades[0] = 'Z'`;
+2. An object is considered *immutable* if its state cannot change after it is constructed.
-2. A `String` is an immutable type whereas a `char[]` is still mutable.
+   A `String` is an immutable type, whereas a `char[]` is still mutable.
-   We can't change any of the characters stored in a string, we would need to create an entirely new string.
+   - We can't change the characters stored in a string once it has been created.
+We would need to create an entirely new string if we want to store a different character sequence.
+   - We can use indexing to change the characters stored in an array, as long as the index remains within bounds of the array size.
 3. We can use a `+` to concatenate two `String` values together but cannot do the same for a character array.
 4. The `String` class has built-in methods that we will cover in the next couple